Tag

 1. Telegram Messenger

 Telegram Messenger has been known as the best WhatsApp competitor for a while now and nothing’s changed.
 The open-source messaging app is still the best WhatsApp alternative out there.
-Along with the usual messaging features that both WhatsApp and Telegram pack, the latter brings other features like supergroups of up to 100,000 people, public channels, usernames, the ability to share files of up to 2 GB, passcode lock, self-destructing messages and end-to-end encryption in secret chat among other .
+Along with the usual messaging features that both WhatsApp and Telegram pack, the latter brings other features like supergroups of up to 100,000 people, public channels, usernames, the ability to share files of up to 2 GB, passcode lock, self-destructing messages and end-to-end encryption in secret chat among other things.

 Telegram Interface